eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Supply Chain Disruption Notifications KIT/page_adoption-view.md

 In this context, the "Supply Chain Disruption Notifications" plays a significant role in addressing these challenges by facilitating swift and standardized communication of supply chain disruptions.

 ![Process](res/Process2SCDN.jpg)
-*Figure 1: Visualisation of Example Use Case*
+_Figure 1: Visualisation of example use case_

 #### Implementation Example